 ‘Dawson’s Creek’ had its fair share of unpopular storylines

 But while some storylines were revered, e.g. Jack’s coming out story, some were considered to be pretty disastrous.
-One that was considered particularly bad was the one involving Eve, Jen Lindley’s possible half-sister who wreaked havoc on Capeside before disappearing completley, never to be seen again.
+One that was considered particularly bad was the one involving Eve, Jen Lindley’s possible half-sister who wreaked havoc on Capeside before disappearing completely, never to be seen again.
 The Dawson’s Creek cast also took offense to other storylines, but one, in particular, caused quite the controversy.

-Any fan of Dawson’s Creek knows that the six main characters were a part of a pretty incestuous friend group, with the friends constantly hooking up with different people in their group.
-But the cast was particularly unhappy with the short-lived Pacey and Jen sex pact that began in Season 3 during the episode “Escape From Witch Island.”
+Any fan of Dawson’s Creek knows that the six main characters were part of a pretty incestuous friend group, with the friends constantly hooking up with different people in their group.
+But the cast was particularly unhappy with the short-lived Pacey and Jen sex pact that began in season 3 during the episode “Escape From Witch Island.”
 When Pacey and Jen questioned why they’ve never hooked up, despite their combined sexual experiences, they decided to create a “friends with benefits” pact.